Culture And Traditions In Nepal

 Indigenous Peoples of Nepal and Their Culture

 The indigenous peoples of Nepal are referred to as Indigenous Nationalities (Adivasi Janajati).
-They constitute 35.81 percent of the country’s population, approximately 8.5 million out of 26 million.
+They constitute 35.81 percent of the country's population, approximately 8.5 million out of 26 million.
 Indigenous peoples have their own unique cultural and linguistic identities.
-The Indigenous or Janajati do not fall under the traditional Hindu varna system, which comprises Brahmins, Chettri, Vaishyas, and Shudras, as they have a unique cultural heritage distinct from the varna system.
+The Indigenous or Janajati do not fall under the traditional Hindu varna system, which comprises Brahmins, Chettris, Vaishyas, and Shudras, as they have a distinct cultural heritage.

 According to the 2011 census, Nepal has 126 castes and 123 languages.
 Indigenous languages make up 90% of these languages.
-Indigenous groups originate from Nepal’s hilly and mountainous regions, which have long been their home, with distinctive ways of life.
+Indigenous groups originate in Nepal's hilly and mountainous regions, which have long been their home, and have distinctive ways of life.
 Unlike the hierarchical structure of the Hindu varna system, these ethnic groups have their own social hierarchies and clan systems.

 Sherpa:

 Sherpas have a deep connection with the Himalayas and are renowned for their exceptional mountaineering skills.
-Tibetan Buddhism has a significant influence on their culture.
+Tibetan Buddhism has a significant influence on its Culture.
 Losar, the Tibetan New Year, Buddha Jayanti, and Dumji are the crucial festivals that Sherpas celebrate.
-Majorly, the ethnic groups live in Nepal’s Himalayas.
+Majorly, the ethnic groups live in Nepal's Himalayas.

 Tamang

-The Tamang group, generally inhabitants of Nepal’s Hilly region, has a culture that is a beautiful blend of Nepalese and Tibetan traditions.
-Their major festivals, such as Sonam Lhosar, the Tamang New Year, and Buddha Jayanti, the birthday of the Lord Buddha, reflect this unique blend and are celebrated with great enthusiasm.
+The Tamang group, generally inhabitants of the hilly region, has a culture that is a beautiful blend of Nepalese and Tibetan traditions.
+Their major festivals, such as Sonam Lhosar, the Tamang New Year, and Buddha Jayanti, the Lord Buddha's birthday, reflect this unique blend and are celebrated with great enthusiasm.

 Gurung